jacobphillips99/mallet/README.md

 MODEL="gpt-4o-mini" modal deploy modal_servers/vlm/vlm_modal_server.py
 ```

 To use the tunnel approach, we run the neighboring [`vlm_modal_server_with_tunnel.py`](https://github.com/jacobphillips99/mallet/blob/main/modal_servers/vlm/vlm_modal_server_with_tunnel.py) script, which deploys the app, opens a tunnel, and starts the server.
 This also enables the server to use history; this can be configured by setting the `HISTORY_LENGTH` and `HISTORY_CHOICE` environment variables.
-Once deployed, the server can be hit with a payload of an image and instruction and either collect history internally or accept a `history_dict` parameter to use external history from the client.
 The logs will contain the instantiated host and port.

 ```bash
 HISTORY_LENGTH=10 HISTORY_CHOICE="all" modal run modal_servers/vlm/vlm_modal_server_with_tunnel.py